GIV-UCalgary/GIV-Website/content/authors/meysam/_index.md

 - Alumni M.Sc.
 Students

 ---
-Meysam is a graduated MSc student interested in Digital Earth.
+Meysam is an MSc graduate with a strong interest in Digital Earth.